mnelson4/elijah/plugins/virtue-toolkit/readme.txt

 * **Contact Form Page Template** - includes page template that has options for a google map and a contact form.

-* **Gallery Styling for Wordpress Gallery** - this allows the Kadence Theme to override the wordpress gallery with theme specific styling.
+* **Gallery Styling for Wordpress Gallery** - this allows the Kadence Theme to override the WordPress gallery with theme specific styling.
 You can turn this off in the theme options > misc settings.

 * **Gallery Metaboxs for post and pages** - allows for a gallery to be added to a post for a post slider or page for page slider using the featured template.